jdlib/JDBX/UserGuide.md

     qc.map();                    // returns a Map<String,Object>

-Given this API it is easy to create a function which obtains a `QueryCursor` and returns a complex value constructed from row values:
+Given this API it is easy to create a function which obtains a `QueryCursor` and returns a complex value constructed from the values of the current row:

     public class City {
          public static City read(QueryCursor qc) {